About The WhistleTree Project:

 Why Stories Still Matter

-I believe stories are for everyone.
-I believe they can save lives.
-And I believe they still matter—even in a world built to distract us from them.
+We believe stories are for everyone.
+We believe they can save lives.
+And we believe they still matter, even when things around us are changing to accommodate 2-second attention spans.

-Here at WhistleTree, we read books aloud, talk about language and writing craft, publish new voices, and review forgotten classics—all to build the kind of literary community I wish had existed when I was younger (and still wish for now).
+Here at WhistleTree, we read books aloud, talk about language and writing craft, publish new voices, and review forgotten classics, intended to build the kind of literary community we wish had existed when we were younger (and still wish for now).